chromaui/chromatic-docs/figma-in-chromatic.md

 # Figma in Chromatic
 In 2022 Chromatic released Storybook Connect, a Figma plugin that connects stories to Figma components.
 This connection allowed you to view your team’s Storybook stories without leaving Figma.
 Since then, thousands have downloaded the plugin to bring their stories closer to the designs.
-Recently, Chromatic introduced a new integration with Figma.
-This allows you to view Figma components in Chromatic and make new connections between your Figma designs and your Storybook stories from within Chromatic.
+Chromatic has another integration with Figma, bringing that code and design, side-by-side support to Chromatic, too.
+You’ll be able to view Figma components alongside their linked story right within Chromatic.

 ## Enable